Improving terahertz-detection sensitivity of 8x8 FET arrays through liquid-nitrogen cooling in a compact low-noise cryostat: Introduction

-This work is structured in the following way.
-Before presenting a detailed analysis of LN$_2$-cooled TeraFETs for THz-QCL applications, we highlight the potential of cryogenic cooling --- previously investigated for TeraFETs~\cite{klimenko_temperature_2012} --- through a systematic study that quantitatively investigates the Noise Equivalent Power (NEP) of a Si-CMOS TeraFET coupled to a patch antenna resonant at \qty{540}{\GHz}.
-The optical Noise-Equivalent-Power (NEP) of this detector at room temperature, when coupled to a superstrate Si-lens, can be as low as \nep{16}~\cite{krysl_si_2024}.
-In our experiment, no Si-lens was applied.
-However, based on the experimental beam conditions, cross-sectional NEP on the order of $~\sim$\nep{25} was determined at room temperature for the \SI{540}{\giga \hertz}-detector, which in is in good agreement with our previously published work \cite{krysl_si_2024} (Table 1: Case A (without lens)).
-By suppressing carrier freeze-out effects, we observe a continuous NEP-improvement down to \qty{20}{K}.
+The optical NEP of this detector at room temperature, when coupled to a superstrate Si-lens, can be as low as \nep{16}~\cite{krysl_si_2024}.
+In \JH{the presented experiment}, no Si-lens was applied.
+However, based on the experimental beam conditions, cross-sectional NEP on the order of \(~\sim\)\nep{25} was determined at room temperature for the \SI{540}{\giga \hertz}-detector, which in is in good agreement with our previously published work~\cite{krysl_si_2024} [Table 1: Case A (without lens)].
+We observe a continuous NEP-improvement down to \qty{20}{K}.
 Specifically, we report a fourfold improvement at \qty{77}{K}, which is in close agreement with previously published study investigating TeraFETs fabricated in \SI{90}{\nano \meter} Si-CMOS technology.
 Based on our results obtained with the TeraFET detector resonant at \SI{540}{\giga\hertz} and operated at \SI{20}{\kelvin}, we observed up to a fifteenfold improvement in NEP compared to room-temperature operation, corresponding to an expected NEP in the range of \neprange{1}{2}, assuming efficient power coupling --- for instance, when using a superstrate silicon lens coupled to the patch antenna.
 This performance is comparable to that of state-of-the-art superconducting transition-edge sensor (TES) bolometers operated at \SI{4}{\kelvin}.
-In \autoref{tab:Powers}, we finally summarize the most important detector parameters investigated here and compare with other state-of-the-art power detector technologies available for the frequency range around \SI{3}{\tera \hertz}.
+In \autoref{tab:addlabel}, we finally summarize the most important detector parameters investigated here and compare with other state-of-the-art power detector technologies available for the frequency range around \SI{3}{\tera \hertz}.